United for Libraries and Penguin Random House Grants to U.S. Rural and Small Libraries

 Grants will be administered by United for Libraries: The Association of Library Trustees, Advocates, Friends and Foundations, whose mission is to support those who govern, promote, advocate, and fundraise for all types of libraries.
 Grant funding is provided by Penguin Random House.

 The new program comes at a critical time for the library community as the freedom to read faces increased attacks in the form of book bans and challenges.
-Once primarily focused on school libraries, public libraries have become targets of book banning efforts in recent years, with the ALA reporting a 93% increase in bans and challenges in 2023 compared with 2022.
+Once primarily focused on school libraries, public libraries have become targets of book banning efforts in recent years, with reports sent to ALA documenting 821 attempts to censor library books and other materials in 2024, the third highest number of book challenges since tracking began in 1990.

-Applications for the program will be open from Jan.
-15-Feb.
-18, 2025, and applicants will be notified by March 10, 2025.
-For libraries that are interested in applying but don’t know where to start, United for Libraries will present free virtual informational sessions beginning in December, including an overview of the process and tips on applying, a session on grant writing basics, and a session on how to start a Friends of the Library group (for libraries that do not currently have an active group); learn more and register.
+Applications for the program will be open from Dec.
+17, 2025-Jan.
+21, 2026, and applicants will be notified by March 30, 2026.
+For libraries that are interested in applying but don’t know where to start, United for Libraries will present free virtual informational sessions beginning in December, including two 30-minute sessions that include an overview of the process and tips on applying, and a one-hour webinar featuring 2025 grant recipients and their projects.
+On-demand training includes a session on grant writing basics, and a session on how to start a Friends of the Library group (for libraries that do not currently have an active group); learn more and register.

 “Friends groups provide much-needed support to libraries by raising money for programs and projects not covered by regular funding, and by being strong advocates for their libraries — their help is crucial right now, when so many libraries are facing challenges to materials, resources, and programs,” said 2024-2026 United for Libraries President Deborah Doyle.
 “These grants provided by Penguin Random House will enable Friends in rural and small areas to fulfill an unmet need of the library, and to take their support to the next level with United for Libraries training and resources.”